Southern Charm

 Southern Charm is an American reality television series that premiered on Bravo on March 3, 2014.
 The series chronicles the personal and professional lives of several socialites who reside in Charleston, South Carolina.

 The show focuses on the Southern culture, along with the political history of the area, and has featured local historical places including Lewisfield Plantation and Mikell House.
-The show gives viewers an inside look at modern day aristocracy in Charleston, South Carolina.

 Production

+Season 1

+Southern Charm was first announced by Bravo on January 14, 2014.
+The original cast consisted of Craig Conover, Cameran Eubanks, Jenna King, Thomas Ravenel, Shep Rose, and Whitney Sudler-Smith.
+The season premiered on March 3, 2014, and finished on May 5, 2014.
+The reunion was taped on April 24, 2014.

+Season 2

 On July 14, 2014, Southern Charm was renewed for a second season, which premiered on March 16, 2015.
+The season aired until May 25, 2015.
 Jenna King did not return.
-The second season featured Craig Conover, Shep Rose, Cameran Eubanks, Thomas Ravenel, and Whitney Sudler-Smith all returning, with Kathryn Calhoun Dennis and Landon Clements joining the main cast.
+The second season featured Craig Conover, Shep Rose, Cameran Wimberly, Thomas Ravenel, and Whitney Sudler-Smith all returning, with Kathryn Calhoun Dennis and Landon Clements joining the main cast.
+The reunion was taped on May 19, 2015.

+Season 3

-The third season premiered on April 4, 2016.
+The third season aired from April 4, 2016, to July 5, 2016.
 All cast members returned from the previous season.
+The reunion was taped on June 14, 2016.

+Season 4

 The fourth season was announced on February 16, 2017, and premiered on April 3.
-Sudler-Smith left the main cast after season three, and was featured in a recurring capacity in following seasons.
-Conover, Rose, Eubanks, Ravenel, Dennis and Clements all returned for season four, with Austen Kroll being added to the main cast.
+It aired until July 17, 2017.
+Sudler-Smith left the main cast after season three and was featured in a recurring capacity in following seasons.
+Conover, Rose, Wimberly, Ravenel, Dennis and Clements all returned for season four, with Austen Kroll being added to the main cast.
+Chelsea Meissner was a recurring cast member.
+The reunion was taped on June 20, 2017.

+Season 5

-In February 2018, Bravo announced the fifth season and it premiered on April 5, 2018.
+In February 2018, Bravo announced the fifth season.
+The season aired from April 5, 2018, to July 30, 2018.
 Clements did not return, and Chelsea Meissner was promoted to the main cast for season five.
 In August 2018, Ravenel announced his departure from the show after five seasons due to sexual assault allegations against him, as well as claiming that the show "took advantage of him."
 Bravo confirmed his departure in September 2018 after Ravenel was arrested and charged with assault and battery.
+The reunion was taped on June 12, 2018.

+Season 6

-The sixth season premiered on May 15, 2019, with Eubanks, Rose, Conover, Dennis, Kroll, and Meissner all returning, with both Naomie Olindo and Eliza Limehouse added to the main cast.
+The sixth season aired from May 15, 2019, to August 28, 2019.
+Wimberly, Rose, Conover, Dennis, Kroll, and Meissner all returned, Naomie Olindo and Eliza Limehouse were added to the main cast.